Connect with others who understand.

 Eczema Around the Mouth and Lips: Your Guide

-Eczema (dermatitis) can affect many different parts of the face and body, including the mouth and lips.
+Eczema can affect many different parts of the face and body, including the mouth and lips.
 Eczema that develops around the mouth is generally referred to as perioral eczema.
-However, several different types of eczema can affect the mouth area, causing uncomfortable and irritating symptoms such as a red, bumpy rash around the mouth and scaly, dry skin on the lips.
+However, several different types of eczema can affect the mouth area, causing uncomfortable and irritating symptoms such as a red or purplish, bumpy rash around the mouth and scaly, dry skin on the lips.

 Eczema around the mouth and lips is sometimes confused with other conditions.
 You might mistake this itchy, bumpy rash for acne, seasonal dryness, an allergic reaction, or cold sores.
 It’s important not to make assumptions.
-If you think that you or someone you love might be experiencing eczema around the mouth or on the lips, make sure to get the right diagnosis and work with your dermatologist to find the best treatment.
+If you think you may be experiencing eczema around your mouth or on the lips, make sure to get the right diagnosis and work with your dermatologist to find the best treatment.

 Understanding Eczema Around the Mouth and Lips